-2020.
+testified that he first noticed spikes in water consumption at the home in year 2020.
 He stated that he was working at home due to the Pandemic.
-He stated that he reached out to DC Water regarding the usage on April 14, 2021. stated that he had a sprinkler system installed at the property and he questioned whether the spike in water usage was due to the sprinkler, so he decided to run thru the winter cycle.
-He stated that a plumber was called out to the property in April 2021 and the plumber found a running toilet. stated that the plumber replaced the toilet flapper but thereafter, there was no change in the water bill. testified that he called the plumber a second time and the plumber found no leaks.
-He added that the plumber told him that neither the flapper nor a leak caused the increased water usage. stated that in May 2021, DC Water told him that the utility was not going to do anything.
-The customer complained that he had to reached out to DC Water 4 - 5 times before the utility pulled the water meter in August 2021 for testing. stated that his wife saw someone pulling the water meter; he complained that the utility gave no notice that the meter was being pulled.
-He added that the service technician said that their bill should be approximately \$120.00 per billing cycle. stated that the plumber found nothing wrong with the sprinkler system.
+He stated that he reached out to DC Water regarding the usage on April 14, 2021.

+stated that he had a sprinkler system installed at the property and he questioned whether the spike in water usage was due to the sprinkler, so he decided to run thru the winter cycle.
+He stated that a plumber was called out to the property in April 2021 and the plumber found a running toilet.
+Second State that the plumber replaced the toilet flapper but thereafter, there was no change in the water bill.
+Second State that the plumber told him that neither the flapper nor a leak caused the increased water usage.
+Second State that in May 2021, DC Water told him that the utility was not going to do anything.
+The customer complained that he had to reached out to DC Water 4 - 5 times before the utility pulled the water meter in August 2021 for testing.

+stated that his wife saw someone pulling the water meter; he complained that the utility gave no notice that the meter was being pulled.
+He added that the service technician said that their bill should be approximately \$120.00 per billing cycle.

+stated that the plumber found nothing wrong with the sprinkler system.